 Students will discover that there is a fascinating world of cause-and-effect localized dynamics concealed beyond the reduction of spectra to archival molecular constants and the exact ab initio computation of molecular properties.
 Professional spectroscopists, kinetics, ab initio theorists will appreciate the practical, simplified-model, and rigorous theoretical approaches discussed in this book.

-Key Features:• A fundamental reference for all spectra of small, gas-phase molecules.
+• A fundamental reference for all spectra of small, gas-phase molecules.

 - The authors pioneered the development of many of the experimental methods, concepts, models, and computational schemes described in this book.

 Physical chemists and chemical physicists in the area of molecular spectroscopy.
 Also, researchers in the applications areas of chemistry and materials science noted above.